Chapter 1

 “Because he had been unable to convince the Europe-first policy-planners in Washington, MacArthur had accepted the earnest invitation of President Manuel Quezon to go to the Philippines and do what he could—again almost alone, as far as official Washington was concerned—to prepare the islands for military self-reliance.
 By law, the Philippines were to be separated from the sovereign protection of the U.S. on July 4, 1946.

 God promised to break the pride of our power.
 Israel today is primarily America and Britain—once called Great Britain, when it had pride in its power!
-(Write for our book The United States and Britain in Prophecy.)
+(Request our free book The United States and Britain in Prophecy.)

 This is an end-time prophecy (Daniel 9:13-14; 12:4, 9).
 God prophesied that He would break our will to fight and win.
 That weak condition is a curse from God!
 That is because we are so engrossed in ourselves and sin.
 The big global overview escapes us.

-The famous commentator Edward R. Murrow said, “The U.S. didn’t enter the war, we were bombed into it.”
+Famous news commentator Edward R. Murrow said, “The U.S. didn’t enter the war; we were bombed into it.”
 It took more than Hitler to get us involved.
 It took Pearl Harbor.
 And a dangerous weakness has continued to plague us ever since.
 It was prophesied to happen.

 Churchill tried to get America into World War ii sooner.
 It looked as if Germany would conquer Europe just after the war started.
 Still we stayed out.
 We should have been in at the beginning.
 Hitler was one of the greatest tyrants of all time.
 Would we have ever gotten into World War ii if Japan hadn’t bombed Pearl Harbor?
 It is conceivable that Hitler could have conquered the whole world if the U.S. hadn’t gotten into the war when it did.